wp-plugins/robo-gallery/readme.txt

 = How to customize hover effect? =

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

+= How to generate shortcode for Wordpress page, post or widget? =

+First of all you can copy shortcode inside gallery settings , in separate shortcode block.
+Another way generate shortcode directly in post or page edit mode.
+You can find wizard button on top of content editor

 = Do you have some limit for images size in gallery? =